 - Huddle Talks are a great pre-shift conversation point to discuss hand hygiene and remind employees of its importance.

 - Hygiene Safety Committees should be open to individuals from all departments and all levels of your organization.
 The purpose of this committee is to bring attention to any issues in the facility that can affect consumer safety as well as find new ways to communicate the importance of proper handwashing to team members throughout the year.

 It is important to put everyone on a flat line of hygiene leadership and accountability, and ensure that everyone is “Thinking Like an Owner”.
 For hygiene this looks like:

 - Always preforming proper hand wash steps for the correct amount of time to ensure pathogen removal and safety for consumers.

 - Hold all other members of the team accountable for proper hand hygiene.

 - Maintain hygiene stations and alert those responsible when they need to be serviced or solution is low.

-For further reading please explore our Hand Hygiene eBook.
+For further reading please explore our Food Safety Toolbox.
 This will compare the most commonly used handwashing methods, review the importance of skin health for hand hygiene, and explore how to reinforce good hand hygiene behaviors with employees.